Chart Color Schemes

 Hornsby - West features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.5% of all households, including 42.5% couples with children, 23.8% couples without children, and 10.2% single parent families.
 Non-family households constitute the remaining 22.5%, with lone person households at 20.3% and group households comprising 2.1%.
-The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households